Étienne Dupuch: Newspaper career

-While Dupuch served as editor, the newspaper published a 1959 book on the 1943 murder of Sir Harry Oakes, which was never solved, with the only trial case finding the defendant, Alfred de Marigny, not guilty.
+While Dupuch served as editor, the newspaper published a book in 1959 on the unsolved 1943 murder of Sir Harry Oakes.

+Dupuch's powerful editorials were required reading among discerning Bahamians for many decades.

+Legacy and retirement

-Dupuch's powerful editorials were required reading among 'thinking Bahamians' for many decades.
-Most prominent Bahamian journalists learned their craft under his tutelage, including Sir Arthur Foulkes, the former Governor-General of the Bahamas from 2012 to 2014.
+Many prominent Bahamian journalists learned their craft under his tutelage, including Sir Arthur Foulkes, former Governor-General of the Bahamas from 2012 to 2014.

-In the late 1960s, when he retired from the Senate, Dupuch was described by a fellow Senator, Doris Johnson, as 'a pesky pimple on the body politic of the Bahamas' – a quote he insisted on using in The Tribunes headline the following day.
+In the late 1960s, when he retired from the Senate, Dupuch was described by a fellow Senator, Doris Johnson, as "a pesky pimple on the body politic of the Bahamas", a quote he insisted on using in the Tribune's headline the following day.